 - Sometimes the first step is, “meeting scheduled with @SoAndSo to discuss topic”

 - If you create tasks with a past tense verb, it’s easier to know when they are done.
-Consider how clear the completion state of the task “presentation created” is, vs. “create a presentation”
+Consider how clear the completion state of “presentation created” is, vs. “create a presentation”

-- Add agenda items to your team’s queue any time before, during, or between meetings—whenever you think of something that needs to be discussed with the team to move your work forward
+- Add agenda items to your team’s queue any time before, during, or between meetings—whenever you think of something that needs to be discussed to move your work forward

-- Immediately after each Action Meeting, while team discussion is fresh in your mind, review your new cards on your Team Dashboard and prioritize or add due dates relative to the other new work on the board.
+- Immediately after each Action Meeting, while team discussion is fresh in your mind, review your new cards, prioritize, and add due dates relative to the other new work on the board.

-- In addition, it’s good practice to quickly review your My Dashboard view, so you can prioritize new tasks relative to your existing workload across all teams.
+- In addition, it’s good practice to quickly review your My Dashboard view, so you can prioritize new tasks relative to your existing workload across all of your teams.